-6 System Validation
+6 System validation

 Validation can be performed from mapping models (e.g., performance evaluation of the selected hardware architecture: load of CPUs and buses), from design models (proof of safety and security properties), or from executable code automatically generated from design models (safety and security tests).
 Model transformations have been defined to transform SysML-Sec models into formal specifications.
 The whole process is seamlessly implemented in TTool, i.e., a user of TTool does not need to know about underlying formal techniques since model transformations and backtracing to models is totally automated.
 Proofs can be performed from partitioning or software design models.
 From partitioning models, it is possible to evaluate the impact of security mechanisms onto real-time constraints (e.g., latencies).
-From SysML-Sec designs, the formal proof relies on ProVerif [Bla09] for security properties.

-Figure 5 depicts the successful verification in TTool of the confidentiality and authenticity properties modeled in Figure 4.
+From SysML-Sec designs, the formal proof relies on ProVerif for security properties.
+ProVerif [Bla09] is a toolkit that relies on Horn clauses resolution for the automated analysis of security properties over cryptographic protocols, under the Doley-Yao model.
+ProVerif takes in input a set of Horn Clauses, or a specification in picalculus and a set of queries.
+ProVerif outputs whether each query is satisfied or not.
+In the latter case, ProVerif tries to identify a trace explaining how it came to the conclusion that a query is not satisfied.
+Figure 3 depicts the successful verification in TTool of the confidentiality and authenticity properties modeled in Figure 2.
 While we can specify any security requirement, we currently only support the formal validation of those that can be expressed with these two security properties.